Too Cool: History

-World Wrestling Federation / Entertainment (1998–2001, 2003-2004, 2014)
+World Wrestling Federation / Entertainment (1998–2001, 2003–2004, 2014)

 1998–1999

 The duo of "Too Sexy" Brian Christopher and "Too Hot" Scott Taylor were originally a tag team known as Too Much.
-They made their appearance at WrestleMania XIV in a tag battle royal won by L.O.D.
+They sported the gimmick of two vain wrestlers with homoerotic interactions.
+They made their first appearance as a team at WrestleMania XIV in a tag battle royal won by L.O.D.
 2000.
 The team feuded with fellow light heavyweight wrestlers such as Taka Michinoku and aided Jerry "The King" Lawler (Christopher's father) in his feud with Al Snow.
 They also feuded with The Headbangers, The Oddities, 8-Ball and Skull and The Hardy Boyz.

-In October 1999, Christopher became Grandmaster Sexay, Taylor became Scotty Too Hotty (later spelled as Scotty 2 Hotty) and Too Much was rebranded as Too Cool, debuting on television during the June 13, 1999 episode of Sunday Night Heat.
-They originally remained villainous characters, but in late 1999, around the time Rikishi Fatu joined the team, they turned into fan favorites.
-Too Cool's new characteristic was that of hip hop fans, which saw the trio of Scotty 2 Hotty, Grandmaster Sexay and Rikishi Phatu dancing around the ring while lights flashed and dance music played, an act that quickly became very popular with fans.
-In addition to the wildly popular post-match dancing routine, several of Too Cool's signature moves became extremely popular with the fans, including Scotty 2 Hotty's "The Worm" and Rikishi Phatu's Stink Face.
+In June 1999, Christopher became Grand Master Sexay, Taylor became Scotty Too Hotty (later spelled as Scotty 2 Hotty) and Too Much was rebranded as Too Cool, debuting on television during the June 13, 1999 episode of Sunday Night Heat, however a knee injury for Grand Master Sexay meant that they didn't have their first match under these new personas until October 1999.
+They originally remained villainous characters, but in late 1999, around the time Rikishi joined the team, they turned into fan favorites.
+Too Cool's new characteristic was that of hip-hop fans, which saw the trio of Scotty 2 Hotty, Grand Master Sexay and Rikishi dancing around the ring while lights flashed and dance music played, an act that quickly became very popular with fans.
+In addition to the wildly popular post-match dancing routine, several of Too Cool's signature moves became extremely popular with the fans, including Scotty 2 Hotty's "The Worm" and Rikishi's Stink Face.